Title: Utility of Pulse Oximetry to Detect Aspiration: An Evidence-Based Systematic Review

 Exclusion criteria: pediatric population; non-English studies; conference abstracts; studies with use of pulse oximetry mixed with other methods (due to difficulty to piece apart what was effective)

-Fast forward to years later and yes, you will find a pulse oximeter in my SLP bag or scrub pocket, but mainly to monitor overall cardio-pulmonary status.
+Fast forward to years later and yes, you’ll still find a pulse oximeter in my SLP bag or scrub pocket while I’m speed walking down the hallway, but mainly to monitor overall cardio-pulmonary status.
 I’ll also absolutely look at this reading on the monitor along with other vitals like respiratory rate (RR), heart rate (HR), blood pressure (BP), etc. when in ICU.

 So why do we use it?